ryanfitton/ryanfitton-nextjs-2024/README.md

 ## Running a production build:

-Instructions below will need updated.
-A Github pages script in `.github/workflows/static.yml` will handle a production build when deployed to Github pages.

-~~Ensuring the requirements are met from the 'Running local:' section above;~~
+Ensuring the requirements are met from the 'Running local:' section above;

-~~1. `yarn run build`.
-A static build will be produced in `/build`~~
+1. `EXPORT=1 UNOPTIMIZED=1 yarn build`.
+A static build will be produced in `/out`

-~~2.
-If you have PHP installed on your system you can load the production buld in a local web server: `php -S localhost:8080 -t build/`~~
+2. If you have PHP installed on your system you can load the production buld in a local web server: `php -S localhost:8080 -t out/`

 ## Other: